Homoclinic and heteroclinic intersections for lemon billiards: Heteroclinic intersections and topological entropy

 Using a similar argument, we have that $\Gamma^u_{b,P_0,+}=\Gamma^s_{b,Q_0,+}$ is another heteroclinic connection of $P_0$ and $Q_0$ and is contained in the first quadrant.
 Then the union $\Gamma_{b,P_0,Q_0}:=\Gamma^s_{b,P_0,Q_0}\cup \Gamma^u_{b,P_0,Q_0}$ is a simple closed $\Theta_b$-invariant curve which encloses a simply connected $\Theta_b$-invariant domain $D$ in the first quadrant.
 It follows from Proposition \ref{pro.franks} that there is a $\Theta_b$-fixed point $p\in D$.
 Since there is exactly one such point in the interior of first quadrant-- the elliptic periodic point $E_0$, we conclude that the $\Theta_b$-fixed point contained in $D$ is exactly the elliptic periodic point $E_0$.
 This completes the proof. \end{proof}

-\begin{corollary} For every $b\in Z$, the stable and unstable branches of all six hyperbolic periodic points $P_j$ and $Q_j$, $j=0, 1, 2$, form two invariant cycles of heteroclinic connections with its neighboring points, and each of the six elliptic islands around the elliptic periodic points $S_j$ are contained in a pair of heteroclinic connections. \end{corollary} \begin{proof} Let $\Gamma^{s}_{b,P_0, Q_0}$ and $\Gamma^{u}_{b,P_0, Q_0}$ be the pair of heteroclinic connections between $P_0$ and $Q_0$ given by Proposition \ref{pro.connection.PQ}.
+\begin{corollary} For every $b\in Z$, the stable and unstable branches of all six hyperbolic periodic points $P_j$ and $Q_j$, $j=0, 1, 2$, form two invariant cycles of heteroclinic connections with its neighboring points, and each of the six elliptic periodic points is contained in a pair of heteroclinic connections of neighboring hyperbolic periodic points. \end{corollary} \begin{proof} Let $\Gamma^{s}_{b,P_0, Q_0}$ and $\Gamma^{u}_{b,P_0, Q_0}$ be the pair of heteroclinic connections between $P_0$ and $Q_0$ given by Proposition \ref{pro.connection.PQ}.
 Then we get a pair of heteroclinic connections between $P_1$ and $Q_1$ (applying $\cL_b$) and a pair of heteroclinic connections between $P_2$ and $Q_2$ (applying $\cR_b$).
+See Fig.~\ref{fig.phase156} for an illustration.
 By center symmetry, we get a pair of heteroclinic connections between $P_{j}$ and $Q_{j+1}$, $j=0, 1, 2$, where the indices are modulo 3.
-The statements about the elliptic islands can be proved in the same way.
+The statements about the elliptic periodic points can be proved in the same way.
 This completes the proof. \end{proof}

+\begin{remark} Despise the appearance, Fig.~\ref{fig.phase156} shouldn't be interpreted as an evidence on the existence of heteroclinic connections.
+After zooming in, one can see that the heteroclinic intersections are actually transverse with small angles.
+See \cite{GeLa} for a recent survey on the splitting of separatrices. \end{remark}